jeremybacher/oranged/README.md

-# Oraged!
+# Oranged!

-Oraged! is a Google Chrome extension that helps you be more organized and productive.
+Oranged! is a Google Chrome extension that helps you be more organized and productive.
 It's a simple to-do list and Note pad within reach of a new tab.

 ## Features